Djani0210/e-Delivery/README.md

 ### Email Credentials
 - **desktop:**
   - Gmail: belminedelivery@gmail.com
-- **MobileDeliveryPerson:**
+- **DeliveryPerson:**
   - Gmail: flutterhelpme2@gmail.com
-- **MobileCustomer:**
+- **Customer:**
   - Gmail: kupac11111@gmail.com

 Password for all 3 users: e-Deliverypassword123#

 ## Real-time Notifications and Chat
-Notification sending and chat between MobileCustomer and MobileDeliveryPerson have been implemented using a combination of REST API and SignalR.
+Notification sending and chat between Customer and DeliveryPerson have been implemented using a combination of REST API and SignalR.
 Messages and notifications are sent in real-time and stored in the database.

 ### Notification Types
-1. MobileDeliveryPerson receives notifications when assigned to an order by a desktop user.
+1. DeliveryPerson receives notifications when assigned to an order by a desktop user.
-2. MobileCustomer receives notifications when their order status is updated by a MobileDeliveryPerson.
+2. Customer receives notifications when their order status is updated by a DeliveryPerson.

 **Important:** To receive notifications, please enable notifications for the e-Delivery app on your device.

 ## Google Maps Feature
-When placing an order, the "Get Current Location" feature works on devices with location enabled.
+When placing an order, the "Get Current Location" feature works on devices with location enabled (app permissions).
 On emulators, the default location will be set to San Jose, California, USA.

 ## Additional Notes
-- After applying to a restaurant as a MobileDeliveryPerson and receiving confirmation, the user must log in again for the changes to take effect.
+- After applying to a restaurant as a DeliveryPerson and receiving confirmation, the user must log in again for the changes to take effect.
+- Emails are sometimes received in the spam folder of the gmail account.
+- For testing purpose, every restaurant and user is located in the city Mostar.